Code-Institute-Submissions/the_barberette_shop/README.md

 <a name="deployment"></a>

 ## **Deployment**
-The Barberette Shop website has been deployed to github pages and can be accessed [HERE](https://samlud1110.github.io/milestone_one/).
+The Barberette Shop website has been deployed to github pages and can be accessed here: [The Barberette Shop](https://samlud1110.github.io/milestone_one/)

 [*Table of Contents*](#top)
 <a name="ux"></a>